Alaeddini-Zahra/QMST-Clust/README.md

 ## Installation

-You can install the required packages using pip: numpy, igraph, matplotlib, pandas, scikit-learn
+You can install the required packages using pip require packages : numpy, igraph, matplotlib, pandas, scikit-learn

 ## Usage